2021 OVO Group Ltd statement on modern slavery and human trafficking

 OVO’s supply chains

-the manufacture, supply and installation of smart gas and electricity meters by third parties; and
+- the manufacture, supply and installation of smart gas and electricity meters by third parties;

-the provision of marketing services and technology platforms.
+- the provision of marketing services , technology platforms and outsourced service partners.

 Policies in relation to slavery and human trafficking

-OVO has, and is further developing, several policies that are relevant to the prevention of slavery and human trafficking, both across OVO's own business and within OVO's supply chain.
+OVO has several policies that are relevant to the prevention of slavery and human trafficking, both across OVO's own business and within OVO's supply chain.

 Policies relevant to OVO's own business